 A copywriter is someone who writes text (copy) for marketing or advertising purposes.
 This can include physical materials such as printed adverts, brochures and catalogues, but nowadays copywriters predominantly focus on digital properties such as websites, apps, blogs, emails and social media posts.

 They mainly differ from traditional writers in the sense that copywriting is done with a clear purpose in mind; typically their overarching aim is to persuade the reader to take action on something or - in marketing speak - to ‘convert’.
 This significantly affects the style of written copy, meaning a good writer might not necessarily be a good copywriter (and vice versa).

-Copywriting can range from 3,000 word pieces to a three word tagline.
+Copywriting can range from 3,000 word think pieces to a three-word tagline.
 Think of some famous ones - Nike’s ‘Just Do It’, Budweiser’s ‘Mine’s a Bud’ and McDonald’s ‘I’m Lovin’ It’, for instance.
 They were all likely written by a copywriter.

 However, good copywriting doesn’t come about by magic.
 It involves a long process that goes far beyond the final result that you see.
 Before taking a closer look at what a copywriter does, let’s look at why you would want to hire a copywriter, and who would want to do it.

 Why hire a copywriter?